-The ZST stream of each Byte Channel is a compressed byte stream that when uncompressed provides the sample bytes of the Byte Channel in raster order.
+The ZST code stream of each Byte Channel is a compressed byte stream that when uncompressed provides the sample bytes of the Byte Channel in raster order.

 For example, to reconstruct the 5th sample of a Channel Block: the 5th data byte of the first Byte Channel becomes the high order byte of the 5th sample of the Channel Block, the 5th data byte of the second Byte Channel becomes the next most significant byte of the 5th sample of the Channel Block, etc.

-Before compression, each sample must be converted (mapped) from floating point to unsigned integer.
+For Filter Type equals one (1), each sample must be converted (mapped) from floating point to unsigned integer.
 To perform this mapping, first copy the floating point bit sequence of each sample directly into integer memory (bitwise bijection), then toggle the leading sign bit if positive, or toggle all bits if negative.
 The mapped samples (unsigned integers) are then split up into Byte Channels, and each Byte Channel is sent to the ZST encoder.

 For data retrieval of Filter Type equals one (1), after uncompressing, the byte channels are merged (shuffled) back into unsigned integers which are then inverse mapped back to the original floating point numbers.